 - (a) Each tiny home development must have direct frontage and access to a collector or arterial street.
 Access to each home site and any other provided structures shall be from internal/private streets.
-Individual home sites shall not be accessed directly from a public road. - (b) Tiny home developments must be a minimum of 5-acres in size. - (c) Overall density of the development shall be limited to no more than four (4) homes/lots per acre if utilizing a septic system and no more than eight (8) units per acre if on public sewer. - (d) Each home shall be sited on an individually deeded lot. - (e) If a tiny home is being fabricated off-site it must provide all appropriate certifications to Building Codes to verify the structure was built in accordance with all applicable building codes. - (f) Each lot in a tiny home development shall have a minimum area of twelve-hundred (1200) square feet with a stabilized and compacted vehicular parking pad of packed gravel, or paving, no smaller than 400 square feet. - (g) All lots shall be setback from all side and rear property lines by a minimum of ten (10) feet and a minimum of twenty (20) from the edge of any public road right-of-way or the edge of any private road or drive.
-When the development is adjacent to a residential use, that ten (10) feet of separation must be vegetated and maintained to provide a solid evergreen screen 8' high. - (h) Setbacks within a tiny home lot in a tiny home development shall be 5' for the front, sides, and rear. - (i) Sites shall be served by an on-site sewage disposal system permitted by SCDHEC; - (j) Homes shall be served by individually metered power and water service. - (k) All tiny home developments shall require Planning Commission review and approval. - (I) Each unit shall be taxed as a single-family dwelling.
+Individual home sites shall not be accessed directly from a public road. - (b) Tiny home developments must be a minimum of 5-acres in size. - (c) Overall density of the development shall be limited to no more than four (4) homes/lots per acre if utilizing a septic system and no more than eight (8) units per acre if on public sewer. - (d) Each home shall be sited on an individually deeded lot. - (e) If a tiny home is being fabricated off-site it must provide all appropriate certifications to Building Codes to verify the structure was built in accordance with all applicable building codes. - (f) Each lot in a tiny home development shall have a minimum area of twelve-hundred (1200) square feet with a stabilized and compacted vehicular parking pad of packed gravel, or paving, no smaller than 400 square feet. - (g) All lots shall be setback from all side and rear property lines by a minimum of ten (10) feet and a minimum of twenty (20) from the edge of any public road right-of-way or the edge of any private road or drive. - (h) Tiny home developments shall adhere to the same bufferyard standards as a mobile home park (Table 8.2 of the Pickens County UDSO. - (h) Setbacks within a tiny home lot in a tiny home development shall be 5' for the front, sides, and rear. - (i) A minimum of two 2.5" caliper hardwood trees shall be planted per dwelling site in the ROW's or other public areas. - (j) All lighting shall be Dark Sky compliant.

+- (k) Sites shall be served by an on-site sewage disposal system permitted by SCDHEC; - (I) Homes shall be served by individually metered power and water service. - (m) All tiny home developments of more than 10 dwellings shall require Planning Commission review and approval. - (n) Each unit shall be taxed as a single-family dwelling.